ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 - success is multi-dimensional (*cost* AND *speed* AND *risk* AND *operability*...)
 - I can already see future-me asking "why did we choose this again?"

-If it's a low-risk choice or you're still exploring, a quick spike, PoC, or desk-based research is often enough.
+If it's a low-risk choice or you're still exploring, a quick spike, proof of concept, or desk-based research is often enough.

 ## The process (and the important bit: the loops)